sullis/hbc-tech-blog/_posts/2018-07-30-hbc-health-checks.md

 ### Accurate

-In spite of a relatively simplistic, fast and humorous approach, the results of the survey turned out to be pretty accurate, highlighting the areas of improvements and the areas that the teams felt good about.
+In spite of a relatively simplistic, fast and humorous approach, the results of the surveys turned out to be pretty accurate, highlighting the areas of improvements and the areas that the teams felt good about.
 <a href="https://imgur.com/F3tJqRz"><img src="https://i.imgur.com/F3tJqRzl.png?1" title="source: imgur.com" /></a>

 ## Fine-tuning for the cultural fit

 To our biggest surprise, as much as the teams in US supported our first experiment with the health checks, the teams in Ireland cringed at it.
 As it turned out, the language of the response options ("Awesome", "Crappy" or "Meh") which we copied from the original Spotify squad check, didn't really resonate with them.
 It was the time for us to customize the health check for a cultural fit and learn some [Irish slang](https://theculturetrip.com/europe/ireland/articles/irish-slang-terms-you-need-to-know/)!

 We polled our Dublin team members to find the Irish equivalents of the response options we needed.
 This was when I discovered that "**Grand**" is just _"OK_ or _Meh"_ in Dublin;

 "**Deadly**" is actually pretty _Good_, even _Excellent_; whereas "**Banjaxed**" is "*Broken, beyond repair*".